BHCharlton/Credit_Risk_Analysis/README.md

 ### Oversampling (SMOTE)
 ![SMOTE](https://user-images.githubusercontent.com/93561592/164338423-9069771c-40ce-429a-9536-bc64905c8b75.PNG)

-The resutls for SMOTE are similar to RandmOversampler
+The results for SMOTE are similar to RandmOversampler

 The balanced accuracy score comes to 65.1%